Click through to meet the LLEP team…

 Current Role: I was appointed as Director of the LLEP in October 2016 and I am responsible for leading the LLEP team to deliver the LLEP’s objectives and managing corporate governance.

 After completing my BA in Philosophy I knew that becoming a philosopher wasn’t the right path for me (although I really enjoyed the subject), so I decided to do a couple of internships to find a suitable career path.
 I was lucky enough to get a good mix of experience from public, private, and third sector organisations.
 I really enjoyed working for one of the leading think-tanks in Poland and so I decided to pursue my career in public policy.
 During my Bachelor’s course I spent one semester as an exchange student in Oslo, Norway.
 To say the least, I left a bit of my soul there.
 After that I knew that I should get a degree from some Western university and after browsing dozens of curriculums, I decided to go to Nottingham, to do my Master’s in Public Policy there.

 Current Role: I started working at the LLEP in January 2016, after graduating from the University of Nottingham.
 At the beginning I was providing governance support and helping with the review of the Local Assurance Framework.
 In my current role I support delivery of LLEP programmes and help with wider activities and communications.

-I currently have overall responsibility for the LLEP’s €125.8m European Structural & Investment Funds Programme 2014-20 which supports a range of opportunities for businesses in the Leicester & Leicestershire area including Innovation, SME Competitiveness, Low Carbon, ICT, Rural Grants, Skills and Leadership & Management.
+Current role: As LLEP Senior Projects Manager I have overall responsibility for the LLEP’s €125.8m European Structural & Investment Funds Programme 2014-20 which supports a range of opportunities for businesses in the Leicester & Leicestershire area including Innovation, SME Competitiveness, Low Carbon, ICT, Rural Grants, Employment Skills and Leadership & Management.